Semitone: 5-limit just intonation

-The 16:15 just minor second arises in the C major scale between B & C and E & F, and is, "the sharpest dissonance found in the scale".
+The 16:15 just minor second arises in Ptolemy's intense diatonic scale.
+Given a major scale starting on C, it occurs between B & C and E & F, and is "the sharpest dissonance found in the scale".

 An "augmented unison" (sharp) in just intonation is a different, smaller semitone, with frequency ratio 25:24 or 1.0416... (approximately 70.7 cents).
 It is the interval between a major third (5:4) and a minor third (6:5).
 In fact, it is the spacing between the minor and major thirds, sixths, and sevenths (but not necessarily the major and minor second).
-Composer Ben Johnston used a sharp (♯) to indicate a note is raised 70.7 cents, or a flat (♭) to indicate a note is lowered 70.7 cents.
-(This is the standard practice for just intonation, but not for all other microtunings.)
+Composer Ben Johnston used the sharp (♯) and flat (♭) symbols to indicate a note is raised or lowered by this interval.

 Two other kinds of semitones are produced by 5 limit tuning.
 A chromatic scale defines 12 semitones as the 12 intervals between the 13 adjacent notes, spanning a full octave (e.g. from C_{4} to C_{5}).
 The 12 semitones produced by a commonly used version of 5 limit tuning have four different sizes, and can be classified as follows: